pedro-moreira-ibm/bob-workshop/lab4/README.md

 ## 4.1: Run and compare the two versions of data_processor

-Switch back to Code mode and ask Bob:
+Switch back to Agent mode and ask Bob:

 ```text
 Please run both versions of data_processor: python and javascript.